How to choose a battery for off-grid applications

 So what type of batteries are best?
 Well, there are a number of types of rechargeable battery available.
 Lithium-ion or lithium-polymer batteries can store more energy for a given size of battery than any other type, and these are found in small, low-energy devices such as mobile phones.
 But the price would be prohibitive for storing large amounts of energy from renewable energy installations, and they require sophisticated chargers.

-So that leaves us with the good, old-fashioned lead acid battery that we are all familiar with, and seeing as 99.9% of installations you will come across use some type of lead-acid battery, let's look at them in a bit more detail.
+So that leaves us with the good, old-fashioned lead acid battery that we are all familiar with, and seeing as the vast majority of installations you will come across use some type of lead-acid battery, let's look at them in a bit more detail.

 A cell in a lead-acid battery comprises a number of lead plates sitting in a bath of sulphuric acid.
 Each cell only produces around 2V.
 Most installations run at 12V, and use batteries which have 6 cells connected in series.
 Some systems run at 24 or 48V, and so require 2 or 4 12V batteries (or 12 or 24 individual cells) to be connected.